dstreet/breadboard-parts/README.md

 $ npm install
 ```

-Create a `.env` file for the API but copying `.env.example` and replacing the
+Create a `.env` file for the API by copying `packages/api/.env.example` and replacing the
 appropriate values.

+Create a `.env.local` file for the client by copying `packages/client/.env.local.example`.

 ## Running